-- There are no formal pre-requisites listed in the calendar.
-However, it is assumed that students have basic knowledge on computer usage including the internet, electronic files, and word processing applications. - Students who require an introduction to personal computers and productivity software should take ACS-1453(3).
+- There are no formal pre-requisites.
+It is assumed that students have basic knowledge on computer usage including the internet, electronic files, and word processing applications. - Students who require an introduction to personal computers and productivity software should take ACS-1453(3).